booniepepper/booniepepper/README.md

 Currently I'm:

-- 🏗 working on the build infrastructure of Amazon & AWS
+- 🧙‍♂️ Seeking challenges to grow my technomancy skills
-- 👨‍💻 ~~learning~~ writing more programming languages
+- 🏗 ~~working on the build infrastructure of Amazon & AWS~~ _Looking for the next adventure_
-- 🧙‍♂️ looking for projects to grow my technomancy skills
+- 👨‍💻 ~~learning~~ _writing_ more programming languages

 _(Note: Thoughts and opinions in commits or conversations from this account are _mine_ and not my employer's, unless explicitly called out)_